hackclub/assemble-puzzle/README.md

 On the website, if you enter any (or no) password it will pass a JWT in the URL query string (this is intentionally insecure).
 The trick here is to exploit JWT's `none` algorithm to grant the viewer access to the letter.
 You can do this by going to [token.dev](https://token.dev), pasting the JWT, changing `hasAccess` to `true` and `alg` to `none`.
 Then, paste the modified JWT (with the signature removed) back into the secret URL to access the letter.

-The final URL with unlocked JWT token is [here](https://shhhhhhhh.hackclub.dev/secret?jwt=eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJoYXNBY2Nlc3MiOnRydWUsImlhdCI6MTY1NTMxODI5NH0).
+The final URL with an unlocked JWT token is [here](https://shhhhhhhh.hackclub.dev/secret?jwt=eyJhbGciOiJub25lIiwidHlwIjoiSldUIn0.eyJoYXNBY2Nlc3MiOnRydWUsImlhdCI6MTY1NTMxODI5NH0).

 ## Post-Mortem